Why it's doneBy Mayo Clinic Staff

-According to the American Heart Association, a CRP test is most useful for people who have an intermediate risk (a 10 to 20 percent chance) of having a heart attack within the next 10 years.
+According to the American Heart Association, an hs-CRP test is most useful for people who have an intermediate risk (a 10 to 20 percent chance) of having a heart attack within the next 10 years.
 This risk level, called the global risk assessment, is based on lifestyle choices, family history and current health status.

 - Greenland P, et al. ACCF/AHA guideline for assessment of cardiovascular risk in asymptomatic adults: A report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines.
 Circulation.
 2010;122:e584.

 - Morrow DA.
-C-reactive protein in cardiovascular disease. http://www.uptodate.com/home/index.html.
+C-reactive protein in cardiovascular disease. http://www.uptodate.com/home.
 Accessed Oct.
-4, 2011.
+19, 2014.

 - Morrow DA.
-Screening for cardiovascular disease with C-reactive protein. http://www.uptodate.com/home/index.html.
+Screening for cardiovascular disease with C-reactive protein. http://www.uptodate.com/home.
 Accessed Oct.
-4, 2011.
+19, 2014.

 - McKean SC, et al. Principles and Practice of Hospital Medicine.
 New York, N.Y: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=749.
 Accessed Oct.
 19, 2014.